 Foreign currency exchange rate risk is the risk that the fair value or future cash flows will fluctuate as a result of changes in foreign exchange rates.
 The Company enters into transactions denominated in United States currency for which the related expenses and accounts payable balances are subject to exchange rate fluctuations.
-December 31, 2011, the following items are denominated in United States currency as at:
+December 31, 2012, the following items are denominated in United States currency as at:

+2012 CAD\$ 2011 CAD\$

-December 31, 2011 CAD\$ December 31, 2010 CAD\$ January 1, 2010 CAD \$ Cash and cash equivalents 883 792 Accounts payable and accrued liabilities 53,238 2,763 - ii.
+Cash and cash equivalents 317 883

+Accounts payable and accrued liabilities 167 53,238

+ii.
 Commodity price risk

-Commodity price risk is the risk that the cash flows and operations of Berkley will fluctuate as a result of changes in commodity prices.
-Significant changes in commodity prices can also impact Berkley's ability to raise capital or obtain additional debt financing.
+Commodity price risk is the risk that the cash flows and operations of the Company will fluctuate as a result of changes in commodity prices.
+Significant changes in commodity prices can also impact the Company's ability to raise capital or obtain additional debt financing.
 Commodity prices for crude oil are impacted by world economic events that dictate the levels of supply and demand.

-Berkley's financial performance is closely linked to crude oil and natural gas prices.
-While Berkley may employ the use of financial instruments in the future to manage these price exposures, it currently does not have enough producing wells to hedge its production, and its crude oil and natural gas liquids are sold into spot markets.
+The Company's financial performance is closely linked to crude oil and natural gas prices.
+While the Company may employ the use of financial instruments in the future to manage these price exposures, it currently does not have enough producing wells to hedge its production, and its crude oil and natural gas liquids are sold into spot markets.
+Given productions levels, a 10% change in commodity prices would not have a material effect on earnings.